How does Instagram shape the way we celebrate festivals and holidays?

 FAQ:

+A: Instagram is a popular social media platform that allows users to share photos and videos with their followers.
+It offers various filters and editing tools to enhance the visual appeal of the shared content.

-Q: How does Instagram influence the way we celebrate festivals and holidays?
+Q: How does Instagram shape the way we celebrate festivals and holidays?

-A: Instagram allows us to instantly capture and share our festive moments, transforming the way we document and share our holiday experiences.
+A: Instagram provides a platform for users to instantly capture and share their festive moments, influencing the way we document and share our holiday experiences.
+It also serves as a source of inspiration for festive decorations, outfits, and recipes.